Here’s a riddle: what’s old and new at the same time? Answer: Dieting.

 - In the meantime, prepare garlic, ginger, scallions, separate white and green parts.
 Optional for spicy version: remove the chili pepper seeds and slice them to thin strips

-- In a well-heated stainless steel skillet or cast iron, add 2 tbsp cooking fat.
+- In a well-heated stainless steel skillet or cast iron, add 2 tbsp olive oil.
 Pan fry the beef as one layer without disturbing over medium-high heat until crisp brown, about 2 minutes then quickly sear the flip side, about 30 seconds.
-Set the beef and the pan juice aside.
+Set the chicken and the pan juice aside.

 - Add 1 more tbsp of olive oil on the pan, saute toppings (scallions, etc) with a pinch of salt until fragrant, about 1 minute.
 Then, pour what's left of the marinade and the pan juice.

-- Add beef back to the skillet with toppings.
+- Add the beef back to the skillet with the toppings.
 Quickly toss to coat the flavor for another 30 seconds.
 Serve hot and immediately.

 Meal Planning for Keto

 Following a ketogenic diet is a lot easier when you use meal planning to cook large enough quantities that cover several meals.